ALMLAMBO/ALMLAMBO/README.md

 # 💫 About Me:
-🔭 Currently working on: XML Parser<br>🌱 Currently learning: Angular, Python<br>⚡ Fun fact - my nickname is The Sniper
+🔭 Currently working on: Idea for Spring boot project<br>🌱 Currently learning: Angular, Spring boot<br>⚡ Fun fact - my nickname is The Sniper

 ## 🌐 Socials: